 We’ve got some artist’s impressions to give an idea of how things will look.

 Download the image here

 Community leaders helped plan the community engagement process and a community group of Cannons Creek locals helped co-design the “roughly right” layout for Fantame Street.

 Once the designs have been installed in May 2021, there will be opportunities to take part in creative activities and events in the street that encourage people into the newly rearranged street space, and a chance to give feedback on how the new layouts feel.

 In June/July 2021 people will be coming back to the streets, seeing how the evolving features feel, and giving more feedback so we can tweak things to make them work better.

 Community concerns about unsafe driving and speeding in the Castor Crescent/Fantame Street area in eastern Porirua have led to this project.

-The community and Council will jointly design and shape the street improvements targeted to the area outside Russell School in Fantame Street and at nearby intersections.
+The community and Council have jointly designed and shaped the street improvements targeted to the area outside Russell School in Fantame Street.
 These improvements will slow traffic down and make the streets nicer and safer for people to use.